 The confusion between sweet marjoram, pot marjoram and oregano (wild marjoram) is often made more of than really necessary.

 Sweet is normally treated as a half hardy annual - pot is a perennial and wild is merely another name for oregano, also a perennial plant.
+That's it in a nutshell.
+They are fairly well interchangeable so far as culinary uses go.

 Here, we're going to concentrate on the half hardy sweet type.